-The amount of motor traffic in Oxford has steadily increased over the last century.
+The amount of motor traffic in Oxford has steadily increased over the last few decades.
 One result of this is that some neighbourhoods that were low traffic are now used by large numbers of vehicles rat-running around traffic lights or avoiding sections of main roads.
 The hostile environment this has created pushes residents to make even short trips by car, creating still more traffic; there has been a steady decrease in the fraction of children walking or cycling, to school or elsewhere.

 Retrofitting low traffic neighbourhoods attempts to reverse some of these changes, which have been stealthily imposed on communities over decades.
 This doesn't ban cars from anywhere, but blocks through routes for motor traffic while preserving access to households and business.
 That can be done with bollards, gates that allow emergency access, planter boxes, or parklets.
 And it can be combined with traffic calming, junction tightening, and other measures such as School Streets schemes to reduce school-run traffic.

 The obvious gains are in reducing road danger and air and noise pollution, but less motor traffic also creates opportunities for broader healthy streets and public realm improvements.